IOS 11: Overview

-iOS 11 was also the first version of iOS to drop support for 32-bit apps and for 32-bit processors, meaning iOS 11 only supported devices with a 64-bit processor.
-Upon installing iOS 11, if a user tried to open a 32-bit application that had not yet been updated to 64-bit, iOS would simply refuse to run it. iOS 10.3 included a popup upon launching a 32-bit application to warn users about the upcoming change and a new menu in Settings that allowed users to quickly identify what apps on their device would not be compatible with the iOS 11 update.
+iOS 11 is the first version of iOS that does not support 32-bit apps or 32-bit processors.
+It therefore only supports 64-bit apps or 64-bit processors.
+(32-bit apps must be updated to 64-bit.)
+When installing iOS 11, if a user tries to open a 32-bit app that hasn’t yet been updated to 64-bit, iOS will simply refuse to run it. iOS 10.3 includes a popup upon launching a 32-bit application to warn users about the upcoming change and a new menu in Settings that allowed users to quickly identify what apps on their device will not be compatible with the iOS 11 update. iOS 11 makes it the second iOS version to drop just one iPad model’s support.
+In this case, the iPad 4.

 System features

 Lock screen

-The lock screen and Notification Center are combined, allowing users to see all notifications directly on the lock screen.
+The lock screen and Notification Center are redesigned into one, allowing users to see all notifications directly on the lock screen.
 Scrolling up and down will either show or hide notifications.
+Opening on the Lock Screen on the iPhone X is now done by swiping up.

 Control Center

-The Control Center redesign unifies its pages and allows users to 3D Touch (or long press on devices without 3D Touch) buttons for more options.
+The Control Center has been given another redesign after its short lived one from iOS 10, as it receives new unified pages and now supports 3D Touch (or a long press on devices without 3D Touch) buttons for more options.
 Sliders adjust volume and brightness.
-The Control Center is customizable via the Settings app, and allows more settings to be shown, including cellular service, Low Power Mode, and a shortcut to the Notes app.
+The Control Center is now customizable, and allows more settings to be shown, including cellular service, Low Power Mode, and a shortcut to the Notes app.

 Siri

 The Siri intelligent personal assistant has a more human voice and supports language translation, with English, Chinese, French, German, Italian and Spanish available at launch.
-It will also support follow-up questions by users.
-Users will also be able to type to Siri.
+It also supports follow-up questions by users.
+Users are also able to type to Siri.

-Siri will be able to use "on-device learning", a privacy-minded local learning technique to understand a user's behavior and interests inside different apps, to offer better suggestions and recommendations.
+Siri is able to use "on-device learning", a privacy-minded local learning technique to understand a user's behavior and interests inside different apps, to offer better suggestions and recommendations.